Pathological Narcissism: A Dysfunction or a Blessing?

 Asked to adopt new skills and confront unprecedented tasks, we recoil, procrastinate, or delegate (read: pass the buck).
 Performance anxiety is common.

-rendered very good at it, he becomes adept at the art of floundering, an expert
+failing is rendered very good at it, he becomes adept at the art of

 Such a loser will aim to recreate time and again his only accomplishment: his spectacular downfalls, thwarted schemes, and harebrained stratagems.
 A slave to a repetition compulsion, the loser finds the terra incognita of success intimidating.
 He wraps his precious aborted flops in a mantle of an ideology: success is an evil, all successful people are crooks or the beneficiaries of quirky fortune.